Ready to make a decision

 We would always encourage you to speak to the Facility Manager or Care Manager of your home in the first instance if you have any questions about your loved one’s care.

-Consumers receiving Australian Government funded aged care services are protected by a Charter of Aged Care Rights.
-The Aged Care Quality and Safety Commission website includes further resources about aged care, including how to make a complaint.
+Consumers receiving Australian Government funded Residential Care services are protected by a Charter of Residential Care Rights.
+The Residential Care Quality and Safety Commission website includes further resources about Residential Care, including how to make a complaint.

 • Further information: What to expect during a COVID-19 outbreak